 “Do you?
 Maybe I can teach you, and we can make some pancakes together, what do you think about that?”

-“I want to make pancakes too!” the youngest shrieked jumping on Levi’s neck.
+“I want to make pancakes too!” the youngest shrieked as she jumped on Levi’s neck.

 “All right, all right!”
-Levi mumbled, having difficulty speaking with the two girls hanging on his throat.
+Levi mumbled, finding it difficult to speak because of the two girls hanging on his throat.

 “Okay, girls.
 Let uncle go.
 He needs to finish our pancakes,” June said.